DataDog/integrations-extras/gremlin/README.md

 ### Service Checks

-The Gremlin integration does not include any service checks at this time.
+The Gremlin integration does not include any service checks.

 ## Troubleshooting